pksohn/tweet-db/README.md

 Monterey|1594.961656

 County shapefile was first converted to geojson and joned with tweets_per_capita.
-The `folium.Map` method from the Folium python package (a wrapper for Leaflet) is used to visualize the result:
+The `folium.Map` method from the Folium python package (a wrapper for Leaflet) is used to visualize the result (see Figure 1 in PDF):

 ```
 county_map = folium.Map(location=[38, -119], zoom_start=6, tiles="Mapbox Bright")